CrypticWaffles/DEV422-Final/README.md

 1. Team project pushed
 2. Player Project
+3. Integration top
-3. Performance is now using the data 1. and 2. provide (Integration and Statistics)
+4. Performance is now using the data 1. and 2. provide (Integration and Statistics)
 - DEC 8 I am Providing the Azure SQL Secure access using connection strings stored in Azure App Service settings